lanhdev/simple-chat/README.md

 The following **additional** features are implemented:

-- [ ] (List anything else that you can get done to improve the app functionality!)
+- [x] Use AWS bucket to store image attachment

 ## Video Walkthrough